robintrayler/SIELO_procedures/isodat/isodat_sequence.md

  |:--:|
 |*Example of a completely filled out weigh sheet.* |

 After you have started a new row in the *Instrument Run Log* you can finish filling out the typed weigh sheet.
-Weigh sheets of samples waiting for analysis are stored in `~/Box Sync/Instrument Run Logs/Sample Run Sheets/Sample To Run/`.
+Weigh sheets of samples waiting for analysis are stored in `~/Box Sync/Sample Run Sheets/Sample To Run/`.

 * Open the appropriate weigh sheet and make sure if all standards and samples are prepared.
 * The `tray_well`, `sample`, `weight (mg)`, `analyst`, and `sample_type` columns should already be filled out.
 If they are not fill them out now.